SuzeShardlow/SuzeShardlow.github.io/_posts/2020-08-14-wtf-is-a-recession.md

 ## How can we avoid recession?

-You can't, really.
+We can't, really.
 Economies naturally go through cycles of prosperity and downturn.
 Therefore, recession is a fact of life: what goes up must come down.

 Various events can trigger damage to the economy, like the current coronavirus crisis or the credit crunch of 2008 which have both led to economic slumps all over the world.